Credit points: 60

 Graduate capabilities & intended learning outcomes

-- This will be developed working in an academic research laboratory environment however students will also be provided with appropriate training in good laboratory practice as well as recombinant DNA and/or Animal/human ethics if required.
-Other honours skills training sessions will be provided which include database library services and Endnote.
+- This will be developed working in an academic research laboratory environment however students will also be provided with appropriate training in good laboratory practice and attend workshops on recombinant DNA and/or Animal/human ethics as required.
+Additional workshops will be provided which include database library services and Endnote.
 Students will attend a compulsory statistics workshop followed by the completion of an online assessment.

 Select to view your study options…